juji-io/datalevin/doc/query.md

 simple and elegant query, while reap the benefits of faster query performance of a relational store.

-Unlike previous research [2] [3] [4], we build these new indices online and kept them up to date with new data during transactions.
-As far as we know, Datalevin is the first production system to develop online algorithms for these novel types of indices.
+Unlike previous research [2] [4] [5], we build these new indices online and kept them up to date with new data during transactions.
+As far as we know, Datalevin is the first production system to develop online algorithms for these novel indices.
 We pay a small price in transaction processing time (about 20% slower for large transactions, more for small transactions) and a slightly larger memory footprint, but gain orders of magnitude query speedup.

 ## Query Optimizations

-The new query engine will employs multiple optimization strategies.
-Some implement our new ideas.
+The new query engine employs multiple optimization strategies.
+Some implement our own new ideas.

 ### Entity filtering (new)

 Instead of relying solely on joins to filter tuples, we leverage the `EnCla` index to pre-filter entities directly from query patterns.
-This pre-filter can significantly reduces the amount of work we have.
+This pre-filter can significantly reduces the amount of work we have to do.

 ### Pivot scan